 - Another professional/staff development mechanism at your institution.

 - Including the workshop as one part of a larger grant that advances community and institutional priorities.
-Here are some resources to get you started:
+Here are some resources from national organizations and institutions to get you started:

 - Institute of Museum and Library Services (IMLS) grants